Lucsantosg/CloudLogAnalysis/how-to/manage-logs/downloading_logs.md

 * When you specify the start date and the end date, the session provides access to logs between those inclusive dates.
 * When you specify the type of log (**-t**), the session provides access to a particular type of log.
 This is an important feature when you manage logs at scale, because you can scope a session to only a small subset of logs that you are interested in.

+**Note:** For each session, you can download logs for up to 15 days.

 To create a session that is used to download logs of type *log*, run the following command:

 ```